+Washington State Pharmacy Quality Assurance

+Commission (PQAC) requires:

-Graduation from a Washington State Pharmacy Quality Assurance Commission (PQAC) approved technical training program.
-The PQAC requires all applicants to provide proof of passing a national pharmacy technician certification examination.
-Four hours of AIDS education and training as required under WAC 246-901-120.
-A comprehensive background check will be conducted to screen for prior convictions prior to state licensing.
-Persons with some types of criminal convictions may not be eligible for licensure.
-Drug use, criminal background checks, and immunization status may prevent future employment as a pharmacy technician.
+- Completino of an approved pharmacy technician program. - Proof of passing a national pharmacy technician certification examination (PTCE). - Four hours of AIDS education and training. - A comprehensive background check will be conducted to screen for prior convictions. - Drug use, criminal background checks, and immunization status may prevent completion of the program and/or future employment as a pharmacy technician.

-Students of the Pharmacy Technician program are required to be able to discriminate increment readings on syringes and discriminate different colored and shaped objects.
-Students need to be able to recognize and respond to voices under protective garb and on the phone.
+Students of the Pharmacy Technician program are required to discriminate increment readings on syringes and discriminate different colored and shaped objects.
+Students need to be able to recognize and respond to voices under protective garb and over the phone.
 Excellent fine motor skills are required.
-Must be able to type 35 WPM.
-Standing for long periods of time (8-12 hours) and manipulating needles and syringes while holding their arms out in front of them is required.
-Ability to stand and work for long periods of time in safety equipment and garb is required.
-Students are expected to be able to lift 25 lbs. and push and pull carts up to 50 lbs.
+Must be able to type 35 WPM by the end or our first quarter.
+During compounding students will need to stand for long periods wearing personal protective equipment (PPE) with arms out in front of them.
+Students are expected to be able to lift 25 lbs. and push pull carts up to 50 lbs.

-This program is approximately five to six quarters long, depending on the time students need to satisfactorily complete all graduation requirements.
+This program is approximately five quarters long, depending on the time students need to satisfactorily complete all graduation requirements.

-Summer and winter starts.
+Spring and Fall starts.